TamVdb/itf3_Project_Shake_and_Taste/README.md

 Logo creation with Illustrator and Photoshop.

+&nbsp;
-## Project timeline and technologies used
+## 🛠️ Project timeline and technologies used

 Build a project in two weeks to work with an API and to showcase the following:
 * My technical skills in JS